tjarkvandemerwe/tidyprompt/README.md

 ### Creating your own prompt wraps

-Using the `prompt_wrap` function, you can create your own prompt wraps.
-An input for `prompt_wrap` wrap may be string or a tidyprompt object.
+Using `prompt_wrap()`, you can create your own prompt wraps.
+An input for `prompt_wrap()` wrap may be string or a tidyprompt object.
 If you pass a string, it will be automatically turned into a tidyprompt object.

-Under the hood, a tidyprompt object is just a list with a base prompt (a string) and a series of prompt wraps. `prompt_wrap` adds a new prompt wrap to the list of prompt wraps.
+Under the hood, a tidyprompt object is just a list with a base prompt (a string) and a series of prompt wraps. `prompt_wrap()` adds a new prompt wrap to the list of prompt wraps.
 Each prompt wrap is a list with a modification function, an extraction function, and/or a validation function (at least one of these functions must be present).
 The